yuekaizhang/dynamo/docs/components/router/README.md

 ## Overview

-Dynamo's KV Router makes intelligent routing decisions by evaluating the computational cost of processing requests on different workers.
-The router considers both the decoding cost (active blocks) and prefill cost (new blocks that need to be computed).
-Optimizing the KV Router is critical for achieving maximum throughput and minimum latency in a distributed inference setup.
+The Dynamo KV Router intelligently routes requests by evaluating their computational costs across different workers.
+It considers both decoding costs (from active blocks) and prefill costs (from newly computed blocks).
+Optimizing the KV Router is critical for achieving maximum throughput and minimum latency in distributed inference setups.

 ## Quick Start